Avicity7/pyhelp/conditionals/README.md

 You may think of:

 - taking the bus when it's raining
-- walk (assuming your workplace/school is nearby) when it's not
+- walking (assuming your workplace/school is nearby) when it's not

 In a normal English sense, you'd likely say: